Kalari Panicker: History

 Kalaris in Kerala were established during different periods of time.
 The formation of Kerala is interlinked to the story of Parashurama.
 It is believed that Parashurama established 108 kalaris across Kerala.
 Several kalaris were established during the reign of Kulasekharas.
 In the 12th century towards the end of Perumal era, the present state of Kerala was divided into small autonomous provinces called Nadus and ruled by its own Kings.
 During the Kulasekhara rule and later the kings of Nadus brought in warriors from Tulu Nadu.
 The Purananuru poems mentions about such warriors.
-These warriors known as Nambi Kurup were helped by the kings to settle in Kerala by granting them land and wealth to maintain and upkeep kalaris.
-They used the martial arts mastery of the Nambi Kurup to settle their disputes and hence, existence of kalaris became prevalent.
+These warriors known as Nambi Kurup were helped by the kings to settle in Kerala by granting them land and wealth to maintain and upkeep kalaris.They used the martial arts mastery of the Nambi Kurup to settle their disputes and hence, existence of kalaris became prevalent.

 Kalari Panicker or Kalari Kurup are descendants of those Aacharyas or masters migrated from Tulu Nadu.
-The resting stone (Athani or Chumaduthangi in Malayalam) found in Valluvally village of Ernakulam district bearing the engraved remarks on stone “Kalarikkal Nambi Kurup”, must be regarded as conduit connecting the findings of history.
-The book by Edgar Thurston also discusses that a community by name Nambi Kurup lived in Northern part of Cochin kingdom.

-The community which based on its traditional occupation around Kalari, were given the title Kurup or Panicker by the Kings and villagers and later came to be known as Kalari Kurup or Kalari Panicker.
+The community which based on its traditional occupation around Kalari, were given the title Kurup or Panicker by the kings and villagers and later came to be known as Kalari Kurup or Kalari Panicker.

-Traditional Occupation
+Traditional occupations

-Fencing Masters

-The Kalari is an institution formed to train the youth in martial arts with the use of weapons.
-These kalaris which are 42 feet in length and 21 feet in breadth were called Nalpatheeradi kalari.
-Masters from Kalari Kurup / Kalari Panicker community used to teach Kalaripayattu to the Ezhava and Nair communities and consistently practised the same in central Kerala.

-Kerala was a place where kings of small autonomous provinces had an independent army and Kalari Kurup / Kalari Panicker were employed by these kings to train and maintain their army.
-Disputes between the kings and landlords were also settled through fencing competition administered by Kalari Gurukkal.